Johannesburg History City Tour

 Nomadic Bushmen inhabited the area around 100 000 years ago.
 Around 1060 AD the Bantu people migrated into area.
 Europeans later arrived and started farming the area know as the Witwatersrand.
 1886 saw the first major settlement of Johannesburg, with fortune seekers from all over the world descending to find their share of the gold.
 In three years of rapid growth, from a tent town to iron shacks, the settlement became the biggest in South Africa.
 Partnerships, coalitions and later the mining corporations took control of mining operations.

-These corporations were predominantly English speaking; this in itself caused friction with the Boer (Afrikaans) government.
-With British colonial aspirations this led to the Anglo Boer War of 1899.
+These corporations were predominantly English speaking; this in itself caused friction with the Boer (Afrikaans) government in Pretoria.
+With British colonial aspirations and mining restraints in Johannesburg, led to the Anglo Boer War of 1899.
 By its end, 1901, the British were in control of the Transvaal (this included Johannesburg) and the Orange Free State.
 In the early 1900, blacks were forcibly removed from the city centre by the British colonial government.

 Johannesburg 1922 Rand Revolt – with implications for South Africa for the next 70 years.